kurocrowe/pizza-os.github.io/about.md

     experience?
 You will be recieving update once a month with security updates and bug fixes.

 - **Gib updater:**
-    A package manager we will be integrating into the rom for our homecooked applications.
+    A package manager we will be integrating into the rom.
+You can pick what you need here, with regards to the #NoBloat                     promise.
+It will provide you with all the packages you need and it's all free!
+It is also capable of recommending uninstall of           duplicate apps (like duplicate file managers, etc).

 - **Hibernate:**
     Hibernate by saving ram contents into a file/swap and reload it when hibernation gets over.
 Needs kernel support.
 This can help save     a ton of battery and wake speads are lightning fast too.

 - **Maintainance:**
     There is no need for those weird booster apps.
 You can enable on-the-go fstrim and cache clearing in the maintainance app (enabled       by default, app is not installed by default, you have to install the package via gib updater).
-We also make sure your apps are           always zipalined.
+We also make sure your apps are           always zipaligned.
 This implementation might be done via a service in the maintainance app or just a simple cron job.

 ## 3) Dev features:
 - **Dynamic vendor:** (to fetch live prebuilts fresh from the daily ci builds on my server ;-;)

 ## 4) Future features:
-- Updates will be sent as patches
+- Updates will be sent as patches.

 #### Groups
 - General